 Tied Vote

 In the event that upon completion of the voting process two (or more) candidates have received the same number of votes, the above process will be repeated.
 A new ballot paper will be circulated to the Single Point of Contact (SPoC) containing only the names of the candidates who received the same number of votes.
-In this instance, the Shipper Group will only be able to vote for the number of vacancies left to fill (i.e. in the event that there is one vacancy to fill but two names stated on the ballot, then only one vote will be allowed).
+In this instance, the Shipper User Group will only be able to vote for the number of vacancies left to fill (i.e. in the event that there is one vacancy to fill but two names stated on the ballot, then only one vote will be allowed).

 Elections Timescale